defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 ### Change Sandbox Namespace

-The sandbox namespace name that jobs run within can be configured to be a different name by setting the Zarf variable `JOB_RUNNER_NAMESPACE` or by overriding the `sandboxNamespace` value in the `uds-gitlab-runner-config` chart along with the `runners.job.namespace` value in the `gitlab-runner` chart.
+The sandbox namespace name that jobs run within can be configured to be a different name by overriding the `sandboxNamespace` value in the `uds-gitlab-runner-config` chart along with the `runners.job.namespace` value in the `gitlab-runner` chart.

 ### Allow Zarf Mutation in Sandbox

 By default the sandbox is excluded from being mutated by Zarf to allow external images to be used in Zarf.
 If you would like to change this behavior you can do so by overriding the `sandboxZarfIgnore` value in the `uds-gitlab-runner-config` chart to `false` along with overriding the `runners.job.registry` and `runners.helper.registry` to the registry corresponding to your package flavor (`docker.io` and `registry1.dso.mil` respectively for `upstream` and `registry1.dso.mil` and `registry1.dso.mil` respectively for `registry1`)

+> [!NOTE]
-> :warning: **NOTE**: By default images pulled from private registries will need to follow the [GitLab documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#access-an-image-from-a-private-container-registry) in order to setup login information to pull from these private registries.
+> By default images pulled from private registries will need to follow the [GitLab documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#access-an-image-from-a-private-container-registry) in order to setup login information to pull from private registries.
 The `kubelet` will also need network access to these registries.
-If Zarf is configured to mutate images, however, it will add this information on its own, but you will _only_ be able to pull images that are available in the Zarf registry.
+If you change the configuration for Zarf to mutate images, instead, it will add this information on its own, _but_ you will _only_ be able to pull images that are available in the Zarf registry.

+> [!TIP]
+> The default registry behavior relies on the `###ZARF_REGISTRY###` internal value as outlined in the [Zarf documentation](https://docs.zarf.dev/ref/values/#internal-values-zarf).
+This value is applied during Zarf deploy so cannot be used by GitLab when spawning pods.
+If you do know the address of the Zarf registry (`127.0.0.1:31999` by default) you can still pull from the Zarf registry however.

 ### Change the Runner Service Account